 Yet what if you are in a real hurry?
 Let’s say you have planned a Netflix & Chill date featuring romantic Spanish movies together with your girlfriend, but VPN suddenly crashes and won’t start…

 Thankfully, StrongVPN has live chat support.
 This might be your lifeline.

-When StrongVPN started as a company in 1994 in South Lake Tahoe in 1994, their main business was selling PC computers.
+When StrongVPN started as a company in 1994 in South Lake Tahoe, back then its main business was selling PC computers.

 Although one particular thing made us extremely cautious..

 StrongVPN-latest.exe contains suspicious engines!

 - Suspicious GENF47V0806

 This was a surprise.
 It’s like StrongVPN is shooting his own leg if not head..